ruijarimba/azure-pipelines-guidelines/guidelines/jobs/do-parameters-short.md

   # Other job specific parameters such as environment, etc
 ```

-The above template can be refactored in order to use just less environment-related
+The above template can be refactored in order to use less environment-related
 parameters instead - `stackName`, `environment` and `region` are enough to
 identify the context in which the job is running.